niemiecjakub/deep-neural-networks-in-structural-health-monitoring/README.md

-# master's thesis: Deep neural networks in structural health monitoring
+# Deep neural networks in structural health monitoring

 In my work I compared deep learning models for image segmentation task (Unet, Attention-Unet,Transunet) in concrete crack detection, developed crack measurement algorithm and created public dataset for similar use case.

 Crack measurement algorithm is based on image processing, it was tested on  SDNET2019 images and laboratory images of high resoultion 4000x6000.